The Original DREAMer Recalls 'All Pervasive' Fear As An Undocumented Child

 Nearly three decades later, the childhood memory is still emotional for Lee to recall.
 Her family's status was hard to grasp at a young age, but realities surfaced as she prepared to graduate high school and explored options for higher education.

 At the age of 17, Lee became the first inner-city child to win a prominent piano competition and play with the Chicago Symphony Orchestra.
 Recognizing her talent, the artistic director of Lee's school encouraged her to apply to some of the nation's top music colleges.
-Realizing that Lee wasn't able to provide a social security number on her application forms, the artistic director urged her to speak to their state's senior U.S. senator, Democrat Dick Durbin.
+Realizing that Lee wasn't able to provide a social security number on her application forms, the artistic director urged her to speak to Illinois' senior U.S. senator, Democrat Dick Durbin.

 "We started gathering letters of support from everybody I knew and we turned them into Sen. Durbin's office and he said 'Okay, I'm going to write a bill for you, it's a personal bill.' "